Written by Pauline Eadie.

 A substantial relocation programme is underway in North Tacloban in order to move coastal dwellers to safer areas.
 However, of the target units (houses), 13,165 to be built by the National Housing Authority and 15,794 by INGOs/NGOs, only 1028 and 2028, respectively, have been completed and occupied.
 The building of permanent shelters has faced a catalogue of problems, including procurement and contractual issues, however one of the main problems facing the new settlements is lack of water.
 This week a householder told us that 25 litres per day is delivered to every occupied household, this is well below the level needed for health and well being.
 There is no piped water and standpipes are urgently needed.

 Residents across Tacloban are also in dire need of livelihood.
 Those that have been relocated often face a long and expensive (in local terms) journey to their place of employment in town.
 Livelihood opportunities are scarce in the new communities and tend to operate on the basis of bare subsistence.
-In the original coastal communities, job opportunities are also scarce.
+In the original coastal communities, job opportunities are also scarce and according to experts who offer instant payday loans online guaranteed that debt would continue to rise in these areas.
 The livelihood and training programs organised by the government and NGOs have had little success as scaled up business concerns.
 Locals have tended to resort to traditional occupations such as running sari-sari stores, fishing, cooking stalls and pedicab driving.
 Life is often not much easier for those that have permanent salaried positions.
 Local government employees in Tacloban that earn over 18, 000 PHP per month were barred from receiving the Emergency Shelter Assistance (ESA) allowance from the national government.
 This meant that they had to fall back on their own resources to rebuild.
 Many of them have been forced to take out significant loans, leaving little for them to live on.
 This is the reality they face for the next ten years.

 Meanwhile local and regional politicians are making a concerted effort to bring business to the region.
 The area is rich in natural resources but suffers from the ‘tyranny of distance’ from Manila and international markets.
 Tacloban has no deep water port and its airport is not currently of an international standard.
 Goods leaving the region face a convoluted journey by sea, around the numerous islands of the central Philippines to reach their destination.
 There is no local ice plant so the high value fish caught in local waters cannot be exported.